oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration_extra.md

 }
 ```

-Both methods `getName` and `getCachedKeyPart` in most cases will returns the same value because it's applicable as unique identifier as well as a cache key part.
-The method `configureContext` is empty because we do not need any modification inside the context.
-The method `isInheritable` returns `True` because we need all nesting configs to know about our extra configuration.

-But the only implementation of `ConfigExtraInterface` do not means it will be automatically added into context.
-So, to add extra configuration into Context the corresponding [processor](./processors.md#overview) should call `addConfigExtra` with new instance of corresponding extra configuration as an argument.
-Typically the instantiation of extra configuration is the responsibility of some processor from `initialization` group, but depending on actual needs it can be registered in any processor.
+But the only creation of a class that implements the `ConfigExtraInterface` not enough.
+To add extra configuration some [processor](./processors.md#overview) should call `addConfigExtra` with new instance of that extra configuration as an argument.
+Typically the instantiation of extra configuration is the responsibility of some processor from `initialization` group, but depending on actual needs it can be added in any processor.

 As an example: